Deepak-Perla/Clothes-Detection/README.md

 # Clothes-Recognition-and-Retrieval
 Clothes recognition and retrieval on clothing retails.
-Please see [report](./Final_report.pdf) for more details.

 ### Result on real data
 ![](./images/results.jpg)